graydon/sixbit/README.md

-# sixbit

-## Sixbit - a crate for small packed strings.
+# Sixbit - a crate for small packed strings.

 This crate provides densely-packed 8-bit, 16-bit, 32-bit, 64-bit, and
 128-bit "small strings", in a variety of custom script-specific